riyajuneja03-williams/comp_neuro_thesis/README.md

 **DESCRIPTION**

 This repo contains all the code for my computational neuroscience thesis in Python.
 Broadly, we are working on developing and evaluating a pipeline in Python for burst detection in neural spike trains, starting with synthetic data and then applying the methods to rodent data (healthy and Parkinsonian).
+The real rodent data comes from the following paper:
+Aristieta, A., Parker, J. E., Cundiff, M. D., Fuchs, T., Lim, B. K., Rubin, J. E., and Gittis, A. H. Stimulation of the Medial SNr Promotes Sustained Motor Recovery and Counteracts Parkinsonian Pathophysiology in Dopamine Depleted Mice, Dec.
+2024

 **HOW TO RUN**